Solving the Mystery of the Mystery Books Genre

 Crime novels come in so many different literary flavors and formats that we have to separate out the main sub-genres here because they are each a bit different.

-One consistent element is that these books will focus on either the planning or committing of a crime.
+One consistent element is that these books will focus on either the planning or the committing of a crime.

 True Crime